 All the super, as well as substructures of this giant, are very strong and efficient.
 The superb hull structure is provided which beats even the class rules of Finnish-Swedish ice.
 The excellent bollard pull of this tug of about 100 tonnes emphasised the capabilities of the tug.
 It is operated by diesel-manual mode to achieve maximum efficiency.
 These can easily break a metre of ice with comparatively high speed of about three knots.
 The thirty-six metres of the span of the tug is equipped with a great propulsion system.
 Its propulsion system comprises batteries to store energy and run in a condition of certain emergency; shaft motors; generators and two diesel key engines, etc.

 The important features of this tugboat are as follows:

 - It is flexible in operation and can switch swiftly.

 - It emits less fuel by virtue of its hybrid conformations and its maintenance is quite economical and easier.

-- There are variety of operation modes available in this tug due to innovative and hybrid design.
+- There are a variety of operation modes available in this tug due to innovative and hybrid design.

 - It can serve multi-purpose of management of ice, assisting ships and enormous barges during voyages, fire fighting, towing in coastal regions and in difficult paces.